Red Ribbon Army: Magenta

-Magenta (マゼンタ, Mazenta) is the primary antagonist of Dragon Ball Super: Super Hero, being the son of the late Commander Red, he resembles the former.
+Magenta (マゼンタ, Mazenta) is the primary antagonist of Dragon Ball Super: Super Hero.
+He is the son of the late Commander Red and resembles the former.
 He is the presumed head of Red Pharmaceuticals, used as a front for the reformed Red Ribbon Army, where he serves as its new leader.
-He secretly plots, alongside his assistant Carmine and Doctor Hedo, to seek revenge upon Goku and his loved ones for annihilating his father's organization, under the claim that Capsule Corporation hosts evil aliens.
+He secretly plots, alongside his assistant Carmine and Doctor Hedo, to seek revenge on Goku and his loved ones for annihilating his father's organization, claiming that Capsule Corporation harbors evil aliens.
 He is confident about his plans, but like his father, becomes belligerent when faced with the notion of things not going his way.

 Magenta is voiced by Volcano Ōta in Japanese and Charles Martinet in English.

 Doctor Hedo

 Doctor Hedo (ドクター・ヘド, Dokutā Hedo) is the short, portly genius scientist who is the grandson of the notorious Doctor Gero, who works for the revived Red Ribbon Army under Magenta after breaking free from prison.
-Unlike his grandfather, he has little desire to carry on Gero's revenge upon Goku, and he has an obsession with superheroes, and seeks to create the ultimate superhero androids, while also desiring the research funds from the army.
+Unlike his grandfather, he has little desire to carry on Gero's revenge against Goku; he is obsessed with superheroes and seeks to create the ultimate superhero androids, while also seeking research funds from the army.
 He is responsible for the creation of the army's secret weapon, an even more powerful variant of the original Cell, Cell Max (セルマックス, Seru Makusu).
-He has an expertise in biology and has a medical license, and is revealed to have injected himself with a serum that protects him from light shock injuries.
+He has an expertise in biology.
+He has a medical license and is revealed to have injected himself with a serum that protects him from light shock injuries.
 He is accompanied by his insectoid robot, Hachimaru.

 Doctor Hedo is voiced by Miyu Irino in Japanese and Zach Aguilar in English.